kallisons/P50DepthAnalysis_v1.0/README.md

 -----------------------------
 #### Verifying the results
 -----------------------------
 Compare results generated using the commands above to a set of test files to make sure the results are the same.
 P50Depth.sh produces 1.5 GB of results so a set of test files is not included.
 The analysis in P50Depth.sh is the same as the P50Depth_ABC.sh - the difference is that P50Depth.sh produces results for a wider range of P50 and &Delta;H parameters.
+The commands assume that the current directory is the P50DepthAnalysis_v1.0 folder.

 Commands to run comparison tests: